G3AN: Disentangling Appearance and Motion for Video Generation: Approach

 \subsection{Generator}

-\textbf{Hierarchical Generator with $\mathbf{G^3}$-modules}.
-We design the Generator $G$ in a hierarchical structure of $G^3$ modules.
-Specifically, we have $N$ levels of hierarchy, denoted as $G_{n=0...N-1}^3$.
-The first $G^3$ module, $G_0^3$ accepts as inputs the noise vectors $z_a$ and $z_m$.
-The remaining modules $G_{n=1...N-1}^3$, inherit the three feature maps $F_{S_{n-1}}$, $F_{V_{n-1}}$ and $F_{T_{n-1}}$ as their inputs from each previous $G^3_{n-1}$ module, see Figures~\ref{fig:architecture} and~\ref{fig:g3_module}.
+\textbf{Hierarchical Generator with G$^{3}$-modules}.
+We design $G$ in a hierarchical structure of G$^3$ modules.
+Specifically, we have $N$ levels of hierarchy, denoted as G$_{n=0...N-1}^3$.
+The first G$^3$ module, G$_0^3$ accepts as input the two noise vectors $z_a$ and $z_m$.
+The remaining modules G$_{n=1...N-1}^3$, inherit the three feature maps $F_{S_{n-1}}$, $F_{V_{n-1}}$ and $F_{T_{n-1}}$ as their inputs from each previous G$^3_{n-1}$ module, see Figures~\ref{fig:architecture} and~\ref{fig:g3_module}.

-Each $G_n^3$ module consists of three parallel streams: a spatial stream $G_{S_n}$, a temporal stream $G_{T_n}$, as well as a video stream $G_{V_n}$ (Figures~\ref{fig:architecture} and~\ref{fig:g3_module}).
-These streams are designed to generate three different types of features.
+Each G$_n^3$ module consists of three parallel streams: a spatial stream $G_{S_n}$, a temporal stream $G_{T_n}$, as well as a video stream $G_{V_n}$ (Figures~\ref{fig:architecture} and~\ref{fig:g3_module}).
+They are designed to generate three different types of features.
 The spatial stream $G_{S_n}$, denoted by a blue line in Figures~\ref{fig:architecture} and~\ref{fig:g3_module}, takes as input $z_a$ for $n=0$ and $F_{S_{n-1}}$ for $n>1$, and generates 2D appearance features $F_{S_n}$ by upsampling input features with a transposed 2D convolutional layer.
 These features evolve in spatial dimension and are shared at all time instances.
 The temporal stream $G_{T_n}$, denoted by an orange line, accepts as input $z_m$ for $n=0$ and $F_{T_{n-1}}$ for $n>1$, and seeks to generate 1D motion features $F_{T_n}$ by upsampling input features with a transposed 1D convolutional layer.
 These features evolve in temporal dimension and contain global information of each time step.
-Then, the video stream $G_{V_n}$, denoted by a black line, takes as input both $z_a$ and $z_m$ for $n=0$ and $F_{V_{n-1}}$ for $n>1$.
+Then, the video stream $G_{V_n}$, denoted by a black line, takes as input the concatenation of $z_a$ and $z_m$ for $n=0$ and $F_{V_{n-1}}$ for $n>1$.
 It models spatio-temporal consistency and produces 3D joint embeddings $F_{V_n^{'}}$ by upsampling input features with a factorized transposed spatio-temporal convolution, see below.
 Then, $F_{S_{n}}$ and $F_{T_{n}}$ are catapulted to the spatio-temporal fusion block, where they are fused with $F_{V_{n}^{'}}$, resulting in $F_{V_{n}}$.
-Finally, $F_{S_n}$, $F_{T_n}$ and $F_{V_n}$ serve as inputs of the next hierarchy-layer $G_{n+1}^3$.
+Finally, $F_{S_n}$, $F_{T_n}$ and $F_{V_n}$ serve as inputs of the next hierarchy-layer G$_{n+1}^3$.